Apathsahayar Temple, Thirupazhanam

 Apathsahayar Temple, Thirupazhanam is a Hindu temple dedicated to Shiva located in Thirupazhanam near Tiruvaiyaru, Tamil Nadu, India.
-The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil poet saints known as the nayanars and classified as Paadal Petra Sthalam.
+The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil poet-saints known as the nayanars and classified as Paadal Petra Sthalam.
 The temple is counted as the earliest of all Chola temples.

 There are many inscriptions associated with the temple indicating contributions from Cholas, Thanjavur Nayaks and Thanjavur Maratha kingdom.
 The oldest parts of the present masonry structure were built during the Chola dynasty in the 9th century, while later expansions, including the towering gopuram gatehouses, are attributed to later periods, up to the Thanjavur Nayaks during the 16th century.

 The temple complex is one of the largest in the state and it houses four gateway towers known as gopurams.
 The temple has numerous shrines, with those of Apathshayar and Periyanayagi being the most prominent.
 The temple complex houses many halls and three precincts; the most notable is the second precinct built during the Vijayanagar period that has many sculptures.
 The temple has five daily rituals at various times from 5:30 a.m. to 10 p.m., and twelve yearly festivals on its calendar.
 The temple is maintained and administered by Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

 Legend

-The temple is revered by the hymns of 7th century Tamil saint poet, Appar The temple is revered by the hymns of 7th century Tamil saint poet, Appar The temple and the place is associated with Apoothi Adigal, an ardent devotee of Saiva saint Appar (Thirunavukkarasar).
+The temple is revered by the hymns of 7th century Tamil saint poet, Appar The temple and the place is associated with Apoothi Adigal, an ardent devotee of Saiva saint Appar (Thirunavukkarasar).
 Apoothi Adigal was an ardent devotee of Shiva and saint Appar without even having met him once.
 He built various resting houses in the village in the name of Thirunavukkarasar.
 He also named all his sons as Thirunavukkarasar.
 Appar, during his visit to various temples, visited the place and was surprised to see so many welfare institutes named after him.
-Apoothi adigal was very much pleased to meet Appar and arranged a grand feast.
+Apoothi Adigal was very much pleased to meet Appar and arranged a grand feast.
 When one of his sons went to pluck plaintain leaf, he was bitten by a snake and was killed.
 Appar is believed to have prayed to Apathsahayar, the presiding deity of the temple and pleased by his devotion, the boy was brought back to life by Apathsahyar.